The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 * Don’t overcap Beast Gauge.
 * As a rule of thumb, use Fell Cleave only after 70 Beast Gauge.
 * Use Storm’s Path to gain as much Beast Gauge as possible.
-* Aim to use Infuriate and Inner Chaoses inside party buffs.
+* Aim to use Infuriate and Inner Chaos inside party buffs.
 * Aim to keep Infuriate below two stacks at all times.

 ## Stat Priority